Nriver/awesome-trilium/README.md

 ## 🪄 Scripts

 Magic!
+These code notes are typically tagged as JS frontend in Trilium.
-Caution!
-Scripts are executable codes.
-Use them with care!
+They're often marked with `#run=frontendStartup` for automatic execution when Trilium starts.

-* [Trilium-chat](https://github.com/soulsands/trilium-chat) The chat plugin for Trilium currently supports Chatgpt
+Remember, scripts are executable codes.
+Handle with caution!

 * [Better Include](https://github.com/salmund/trilium_better_include) Make subnotes and include them faster
 * [Calendar & Timetable](https://github.com/Mangiola/trilium-scripts) Implements a calendar, timetable, and even a musical fretboard.